On-campus, cohort-based Physician Assistant Program with an emphasis on providing competent, patient-centered care for diverse populations

 SUPERVISED CLINICAL PRACTICE EXPERIENCES (SCPE)

 Students are assigned into a series of Supervised Clinical Practice Experiences in a variety of settings on a rotating schedule.
 The SCPEs are divided into 8 periods of approximately 6 weeks each.
-Required 6-week experiences include Family Medicine, Internal Medicine, Emergency Medicine and General Surgery.
+Required 6-week experiences include Family Medicine, Internal Medicine, Emergency Medicine and General Surgery/Surgery.
 Experiences in Women’s Health, Pediatrics and Behavioral Health are required 3-week experiences that may be integrated throughout the clinical experiences.
 Electives are available in a variety of clinical practice areas, pending preceptor/site availability and prior rotation experience.
 Electives can be in a new discipline or an augmentation of a required discipline.
 Students are to average 45 hours a week at the clinical experiences (on site 40-60 hrs/wk).
 The PA Program reserves the right to assign rotations or supplemental activities to ensure that students meet all PA Program requirements for the SCPEs.
 The SCPEs are competency based with Pass/Fail grading.